Child car seats laws around the world

 2. Check your child car seat thoroughly when you pick up your hire car

 When you're given the car seat, make sure it's suitable for the age and weight of your child by checking the label on the back.
 If it's been a while since you've bought a child car seat, give yourself a refresher before you go with our car seat weight groups.
-Check the car seat is in a good condition, that the harness isn't damaged or worn and that the buckle works properly.
+Check the seat is in a good condition, that the harness isn't damaged or worn and the buckle works properly.

 3. Check the fit of the car seat

 Once you have a hire car and a car seat you're happy with, make sure it's fitted correctly.
-An incorrectly fitted car seat will reduce the protection it offers if you're involved in a crash.
+An incorrectly fitted car seat will reduce the protection it offers in a crash.

 Car seat has already been fitted for you?
-Download our free guide: 10 quick car seat fitting checks so you can double check and give yourself peace of mind that the car seat has been installed properly.
+Download our free guide: 10 quick car seat fitting checks so you can double check and give yourself peace of mind that it has been installed properly.

-Need to fit the child car seat yourself?
+Need to fit it yourself?
 Our guide how to fit a child car seat shows you exactly how to do just that in easy steps.

 4. Take your own car seat if possible

-If you can manage with the extra baggage, and are travelling within Europe, we recommend taking your own child car seat if possible, even if you have to pay extra luggage charges.
-Some car seats are approved to be used on a plane, but you'd need to check with your airline for its policy on car seat use.
+If you can manage with the extra baggage, and are travelling within Europe, we recommend taking your own seat if possible.
+Some airlines will let you take one for free, but it’s worth taking your own even if you have to pay extra luggage charges.
+Some car seats are approved to be used on a plane, but you'd need to check with your airline for its policy.

 5. Know the laws on travelling with children in a taxi